diegovdev/user-feedback/README.md

 #### Frameworks:
 I decided to use NodeJs since I am familiar with it already.
 I chose ExpressJs for the REST API since it makes it very easy to create endpoints and is very stable.
 I wanted to try something I didnt use before so I chose to user an ORM for Javascript.
-After a bit of research I chose SequelizeJs because it is promise-based and it has built in migrations support.
+After a bit of research I chose [sequelize](http://docs.sequelizejs.com/) because it is promise-based and it has built in migrations support.
+I also added logging and config libraries to the project, after some research I decide for [winston](https://github.com/winstonjs/winston) for logging since it supports rotating file logs out of the box.
+For config I used [nconf](https://github.com/indexzero/nconf) as it allows to retrieve config parameters from config files, environment variables, run parameters and also easily have different environment configs (sandbox, production, etc).

 #### Internal architecture:
 I separated 2 layers: the API and the Engine.
 The API is just a dumb presentation layer with no logic that only publishes endpoints to access data and operations.